joshuaeckroth/cse230-website/lecture/maps-sets-etc.markdown

 The `[]` syntax is "overloaded" by the map class; that means the map class has redefined what `[]` does (previously, we only used `[]` on arrays).
-The result of the above code is that a new key--value pair "the" and 1503032 is put into the map.
+The result of the above code is that a new key-value pair "the" and 1503032 is put into the map.
 If we later wanted to get at the value 1503032 (e.g. to print the value), we could just write `wordfreqs["the"]` as you might expect.

 ## Map iterators

-In order to look at all the key--value pairs in a map, we need a way to "iterate" through the map.
+In order to look at all the key-value pairs in a map, we need a way to "iterate" through the map.
 All the STL containers (vectors, maps, sets, etc.) have their own specific "iterator" types.
 To make an iterator, write the same "template type" as when you created the map, but then put `::iterator` after